vmware-labs/node-replicated-kernel/doc/src/Benchmarking.md

 ## Creating an Ubuntu VM (for comparison)

-To get a first idea if bespin is competitive with Linux performance we can typically create a Linux VM first by creating an image.
+To get a first idea if nrk is competitive with Linux performance we can typically create a Linux VM first by creating an image.
 This is how we create a `ubuntu-testing.img` disk-image by using the ubuntu-minimal installer: